ClausHolbechArista/avd/ansible_collections/arista/avd/roles/eos_designs_to_containerlab/README.md

 - In case you want to split the AVD nodes on different containerlab hosts, the containerlab hosts must be able to reach each other.

 - NOTE: If you are running a cEOS-lab < 4.28.0F set "containerlab_custom_interface_mapping: false".
+- NOTE: Currently you should only run one AVD lab on the containerlab host / containerlab hosts

 ## Role Variables